sclarkstone/milestoneProject2/README.md

 ## Desirable features
 This site for the purpose of this milestone project is a Minimum Viable Product (MVP) and contains essential features that allow it to function.
 Possible deseriable features for future development include;

-* Notifications - users can sign up to receive noticifications of content updates.
-This would utilise the users preferred contact method.
+* User profiles - a log in area for users to maintain profiles which could store locations they have already visited and recommend personalised simular locations.
-* user profiles - a log in area for users to maintain profiles which could store locations they have already visited and recommend personalised simular locations.
+* Reviews - allows users to leave reviews of locations and have a star rating for each location.
+Could also then use this to show destinations by popularity.

-These development ideas would require the static site to utilise a backend database to store and call upon user information.
+These development ideas would require the site to utilise a backend database to store and call upon user information.

 ## Deployment